-In determining a licence application the principle adopted by the Licensing Authority will be that each application will be determined on its merits.
+- In determining a licence application the principle adopted by the Licensing Authority will be that each application will be determined on its merits.
 Licence conditions will be focused on matters within the control of individual licensees and others in possession of relevant authorisations.
-The Licensing Authority may therefore only attach to premises licences and club premises certificates, those conditions that are tailored to the individual style and characteristics of the premises and the events concerned.
-The Licensing Authority cannot attach conditions to a Premises Licence unless they are upheld or determined by the Licensing Authority following a representation from responsible authorities or interested parties or they are volunteered and agreed by the applicant.

-- 5.2 These conditions will be necessary to meet the previously referred to licensing requirements.
-These are the achievement of one or more of the following aims:

-- the prevention of crime and disorder,

-- public safety,

-- the prevention of public nuisance, or

-- the protection of children from harm.

-Licence conditions will not be imposed where other regulatory regimes provide sufficient protection to the public; health and safety at work, and fire safety legislation for example.
+The Licensing Authority may therefore only attach to premises licences and club premises certificates, those conditions that are tailored to the individual style and characteristics of the premises and the events concerned. - 5.2 The Licensing Authority may act as responsible authorities as a means of early intervention; to do so where it is considered appropriate without having to wait for representations from other responsible authorities.
+For example, the licensing authority may (in a case where it has applied a cumulative impact policy) consider that granting a new licence application will add to the cumulative impact of licensed premises in its area and therefore decide to make representations to that effect, without waiting for any other person to do so. - 5.3 In cases when the licensing authority acts as responsible authority in relation to the same process, there will be a separation of responsibilities within the authority to ensure procedural fairness and eliminate conflicts of interest. - 5.4 These conditions will be necessary to meet the previously referred to licensing requirements.
+These are the achievement of one or more of the following aims: - the prevention of crime and disorder, - public safety, - the prevention of public nuisance, or - the protection of children from harm. - 5.5 Licence conditions will not be imposed where other regulatory regimes provide sufficient protection to the public; health and safety at work, and fire safety legislation for example.
+The Licensing Authority cannot simply replicate

-5.3 Conditions attached to premises licences and club premises certificates, will so far as possible, reflect local crime prevention strategies.
+- the wording from an applicant's operating schedule.
+A condition should be interpreted in accordance with the applicant's intention. - 5.6 Conditions attached to premises licences and club premises certificates, will so far as possible, reflect local crime prevention strategies.
 The local Community Safety Strategy will be reflected in the application of conditions where appropriate.